Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 To couple the two ring modes through a photonic transition, the permittivity of the ring is dynamically modulated with a time-dependence of

 where $r$ and $\phi$ are the cylindrical coordinate system defined with respect to the center of the ring.
-Similarly to the indirect photonic transition shown in Fig. \ref{fig:waveguide_transition}(a), the ring modulation frequency and angular momentum must satisfy $\Omega = \omega_2 - \omega_1$ and $q = q_2 - q_1$, respectively.
+The angular momentum of the modulation in the ring is $q$, which is a direct analogy to the linear wave vector of the modulated waveguide in the previous section.
+The profile of the modulation in the radial direction, $\Delta{\varepsilon_r{(r)}}$ must be designed to efficiently couple between the even and odd spatial modes of the ring.
+For the design illustrated in Fig. \ref{fig:resonator_transition}(a), this is achieved by modulating only the outer portion of the ring.
+In (\ref{eq:eps_ring_indirect}), $q$ determines how the modulation phase varies along the angular coordinate of the ring.
+In a direct analogy to the phase matching process between the continuous waveguide bands in the indirect photonic transition shown in Fig. \ref{fig:waveguide_transition}(a), the photonic transition inside a ring must have a modulation frequency and angular momentum that satisfy $\Omega = \omega_2 - \omega_1$ and $q = q_2 - q_1$, respectively.
 Here, the angular momentum of the dynamic modulation defined in (\ref{eq:eps_ring_indirect}) directly breaks the generalized time-reversal symmetry given by (\ref{eqn:tr_eps}).

 From the two ports of the access waveguide, the nonreciprocal response is achieved as follows.
-In the \textit{backward} direction, a signal entering port 1 of the waveguide in the even mode at frequency $\omega = \omega_1$ couples to the CCW mode of the ring at a rate of $\gamma_1$ and is then converted to the odd CCW mode at frequency $\omega_2$ at a rate of $\eta$ as it circulates within the ring.
-The signal energy at frequency $\omega_2$ then couples out of the ring to the odd mode of the waveguide at a rate of $\gamma_2$.
-In the \textit{forward} direction, a signal entering port 2 of the waveguide in the even mode at frequency $\omega = \omega_1$ couples to the CW mode of the ring with a rate of $\gamma_1$.
-However, because the modulation frequency and angular momentum do not match the difference between any of the CW mode pairs in the ring, as shown in Fig. \ref{fig:resonator_transition}(b), the signal then couples back out of the ring into the even mode of the waveguide at a rate of $\gamma_1$.
-Thus, the combination of the ring and access waveguide act as a nonreciprocal mode and frequency converter.
+In the \textit{backward} direction, a signal entering port 2 of the waveguide in the even spatial mode at frequency $\omega = \omega_1$ couples to the counter-clockwise mode of the ring at a rate of $\gamma_1$ and is then converted to the odd counter-clockwise mode of the ring at frequency $\omega_2$ at a rate of $\eta$ as it circulates within the ring.
+The signal energy at frequency $\omega_2$ then couples out of the ring to the odd spatial mode of the waveguide at a rate of $\gamma_2$.
+In the \textit{forward} direction, a signal entering port 1 of the waveguide in the even spatial mode at frequency $\omega = \omega_1$ couples to the clockwise mode of the ring with a rate of $\gamma_1$.
+However, because the modulation frequency and angular momentum do not match the difference between any of the clockwise mode pairs in the ring, as shown in Fig. \ref{fig:resonator_transition}(b), the signal then couples back out of the ring into the even spatial mode of the waveguide at a rate of $\gamma_1$.
+Thus, the combination of the ring and access waveguide act as a nonreciprocal spatial mode and frequency converter.